Thewealth-soft/Analog-clock/README.md

 Feel free to contribute by opening issues or pull requests. <br>

-Do well by clicking the follow button below formore! <br>
+Do well by clicking the follow button below for more! <br>

 [![Follow](https://img.shields.io/github/followers/Thewealth-soft?style=social)](https://github.com/Thewealth-soft)